triton-inference-server/server/docs/protocol/extension_binary_data.md

 followed by the actual bytes.
 The binary data for a tensor is delivered in the HTTP body after the JSON object (see Examples).

-The binary tensor data extension uses a set of parameters to indicate that an input or output tensor is communicated as binary data.
-The first parameter is used in $request_input and $response_output to indicate that the input or output tensor is communicated as binary
+The binary tensor data extension uses parameters to indicate that an input or output tensor is communicated as binary data.
+The first parameter is used in $request_input and $response_output to indicate that the input or output tensor is communicated as binary data:
-data:

 - "binary_data_size" : int64 parameter indicating the size of the
   tensor binary data, in bytes.